XMLHexagram/emp/readme.md

 ## Thanks

+Thanks to [mitchellh/mapstructure](https://github.com/mitchellh/mapstructure) and [spf13/viper](https://github.
-Thanks to [mitchellh/mapstructure](https://github.com/mitchellh/mapstructure), Your repo have inspired me, and I used some code from your repo.
+com/spf13/viper), Your repos have inspired me, and I used some code from your repo.

 ## More Feature or Bug Report